Finding a Top Financial Advisor in Chicago

 HighTower Advisors LLC Resources

-HighTower has a blog, Collective Wisdom, that’s updated about once a week.
+HighTower runs a blog called Collective Wisdom.
+It's updated about once a week.
 The firm’s podcast, also named Collective Wisdom, comes out weekly with episodes designed to help listeners make smarter, more informed decisions.

 RMB Capital Management

 Several of the firms on this list are full of accredited experts, but RMB Capital Management still manages to stand out in this regard.
-The firm has the most certified financial planners of any firm on this list, with 26 on its team.
-It also has 29 chartered financial analysts (CFAs), four certified private wealth advisors® (CPWAs®), seven certified public accountants (CPAs) and a certified investment management analyst (CIMA).
+The main leadership team alone consists of four certified financial planners (CFP), two certified financial analysts (CFA), one certified private wealth advisor® (CPWA®), and one certified public accountant (CPA).

-RMB Capital Management was ranked among Barron’s top 30 independent advisory firms and among Financial Times’ top 300 Registered Investment Advisors (RIAs).
-Financial Advisor named it #21 of the top 50 fastest-growing firms.
+RMB Capital Management was ranked among Barron’s top 30 independent advisory firms and among the Financial Times Top 300 Registered Investment Advisors (RIAs).
+Financial Advisor named it #21 out of the top 50 fastest-growing firms.

 RMB Capital Management Background